Real Property Tax Exemption: Disabled Veterans

 If you sell your personal residence and purchase a new home in Loudoun County you will need to complete a new application.

-To receive an exemption, complete the 2019 Request for Real Property Tax Exemption and Personal Property Alternative Tax Rate application and provide supporting documentation as described below.
+To receive an exemption, complete the 2021 Request for Tax Exemption application and provide supporting documentation as described below.

 The application and assistance is available during business hours at the Leesburg and Sterling offices.
 If you need assistance please email the Exemptions and Deferrals Division or call 703-737-8557.